GMPavanLab/dynNP/Readme.md

 - Prepare the visualizations and create the figures with with `bash ./run03_prepareFigs.sh`

-This scripts contains a small workaround that we encountered in working in an virtual environmnwt with both ovito and matplotlib.
+This scripts contains a small workaround that we encountered in working in an virtual environment with both ovito and matplotlib.

 ### Remarks

-The Bottom-up and the Top-Down can be executed in any order on in parallel
+The Bottom-up and the Top-Down can be executed in any order or in parallel